aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/workbook/refreshdynamicarrayformulas/_index.md

 ---
 title: RefreshDynamicArrayFormulas
 second_title: Aspose.Cells for .NET API Reference
-description: Refreshes dynamic array formulasspill into new range of neighboring cells according to current data
+description: Refreshes dynamic array formulasspill into new range of neighboring cells according to current data Other formulas in the workbook will not be calculated recursively even if they were used by dynamic array formulas.
 type: docs
-weight: 530
 url: /net/aspose.cells/workbook/refreshdynamicarrayformulas/
 ---
-## Workbook.RefreshDynamicArrayFormulas method
+## RefreshDynamicArrayFormulas(bool) {#refreshdynamicarrayformulas}

-Refreshes dynamic array formulas(spill into new range of neighboring cells according to current data)
+Refreshes dynamic array formulas(spill into new range of neighboring cells according to current data) Other formulas in the workbook will not be calculated recursively even if they were used by dynamic array formulas.

 ```csharp
 public void RefreshDynamicArrayFormulas(bool calculate)